-Oregon State University’s College of Forestry and Extension Service teamed up to create the Oregon Wood Innovation Center (OWIC).
+Oregon Wood Innovation Center: Oregon State University’s College of Forestry and Extension Service teamed up to create the Oregon Wood Innovation Center (OWIC).
 OWIC’s mission is to improve the competitiveness of Oregon’s wood products industry by fostering innovation in products, processes, and business systems.
 A key function of the Center is to serve as the primary link between university research and needs and opportunities in the forest industry.

-Ask an Expert is a way for you to get answers from the Oregon State University Extension Service.
+Ask Extension is a way for you to get answers from the Oregon State University Extension Service.
 We have experts in family and health, community development, food and agriculture, coastal issues, forestry, programs for young people, and gardening.